 - In the Grid Function dialog,

-- Enter the X and Y Minimum and Maximum values you want for the grid.
+- Enter the desired X and Y Minimum and Maximum values for the grid.

-- Set any Increment value you want.
+- Set any desired Increment value.
 This is the spacing of the grid nodes.
 Since the grid is horizontal, this does not have to be a high resolution grid file.

-- Enter the function Z=75, where 75 is whatever Z value you want for the horizontal plane.
+- Enter the function Z=75, where 75 is the Z value for the horizontal plane.

 - Check Add grid as layer to: if you want to add the newly generated grid to the active project.

-- If you checked the above option, you can also specify what type of layer you want to add to the project by setting the New layer type option.
+- If the above option is checked, you can also specify what type of map layer you want to add to the project by setting the New layer type option.